91shetty/91shetty.github.io/ds4ux/README.md

 <h3> Future Research: </h3>
-1) Dig deeper to analyze other stats
+1) Dig deeper to analyze other stats such as assists, turnovers, blocks, steals, point differential of score.

-2) Incorporate playoff stats
+2) Incorporate playoff stats, rather than just regular season stats to get more meaningful data.

-3) Analyse the stats of the entire team to find deeper answers
+3) Analyse the stats of the entire team to find deeper answers, rather than the 5 players, to find the impact of the bench players.

-4) Use of other visualisations
+4) Use of other visualisations, such as chord diagram to visualize the data in other forms.

 <h3> Limitations: </h3>